How are you managing the reputation of your company?

 Simply put, public relations is how businesses communicate with people.

 There’s a common misconception about PR.
-Many business owners I work with don’t have a PR strategy.
+Many business owners we work with don’t have a PR strategy.

 They believe it’s only for companies that made a mistake, needing to run PR campaigns to issue apologies or make their businesses look better in the public eye.